-It would be hard to explain further what that very moment meant to me, but perhaps this is better left as something unmeasurable by words with no actual way to define it.
-As much as I love thinking out loud, when things are so meaningful I fear that words will not be able to do the essence justice.
+It would be hard to explain further what that very moment meant to me, but perhaps this is better left as something unmeasured by words so that it remains truly special to me.
+As much as I love thinking out loud, when experiences are so meaningful I worry that words will not be able to do the essence justice.
 Sometimes it’s hard to take what’s special to you and make people understand why this means so much.
 So instead you keep it as yours with the knowledge that you will always understand perfectly, with no need for explanation.

-One year later though, the memory and what my time in Spain meant to me remain very alive and I continue to be nothing but thankful for the things I understood, experienced, and learned.
+One year later though, the memory and what my time in Spain meant to me remain very alive, and I continue to be nothing but grateful for the things I understood, experienced, and learned.

 I Checked out Fête de la Musique last night with my college best friend Macy whom without, I would not have survived the past four years.
 We hung out and drank while watching the jazz stage with my parents, brother & cousin, and later on met up with our friend Geno.
 But it was Macy I was happiest to see last night because since college ended, I hadn’t seen a whole lot of her.